pdhoward/books/README.md

 ## Books App

-The worlds greatest collection of books of interest to me
+The worlds greatest collection of books that are of interest to me

 ## Getting Set Up